 - 17.10 The Port of Heysham is of national, regional and local importance in economic terms.
 The facility is a key economic driver that generates jobs and investment into the area.
 It is responsible for freight and passenger services to the Republic of Ireland, Northern Ireland and the Isle of Man.
-Both the Lancashire Economic Partnership and the Council recognise the economic benefits that the port brings to the district, in terms of jobs and investment (both with regard to the port directly and other associated businesses), and will seek to encourage and secure future growth at the port to continue to provide such economic benefits47. - 17.11 The Council acknowledges that the opportunities for further physical growth and expansion of the port facility are limited, particularly due to the close proximity of other employment uses and Heysham Nuclear Power Station.
+Both the Lancashire Economic Partnership and the Council recognise the economic benefits that the port brings to the district, in terms of jobs and investment (both with regard to the port directly and other associated businesses), and will seek to encourage and secure future growth at the port to continue to provide such economic benefits46. - 17.11 The Council acknowledges that the opportunities for further physical growth and expansion of the port facility are limited, particularly due to the close proximity of other employment uses and Heysham Nuclear Power Station.
 There are also localised issues relating to lorry parking that can result in problems relating to local amenity and highway safety. - 17.12 To assist with the growth of freight and passenger business, further opportunities for expansion are required and, due to the constrained nature of its surrounding this will require significant remodelling work in the local area.
 To assist with an expansion of future operations at the Port and to address issues relating to lorry parking, the Local Plan has identified a site adjacent to the Bay Gateway and Imperial Road under Policy SG12. - 17.13 The allocation of land at Imperial Road is to increase the level of services operating out of the Port of Heysham.
-This could enable a more efficient use of the land within the port area for a greater range of uses, and provide land improved services and logistical provision connected to the port.
+This could enable a more efficient use of the land within the port area for a greater range of uses, and provide land improved services and logistical provision connected to the port. - 17.14 The Council also acknowledges the potential need for the diversification of uses at the Port to maintain economic stability through the plan-period and therefore will encourage growth in the Port as a base for support for off-shore renewable energy projects and other energy projects that occur in the Irish Sea / Morecambe Bay area.
+It will also be necessary to safeguard the marine dredging wharf, which is used by vessels charged with maintaining safe and navigable shipping channels, and protect it against inappropriate neighbouring development.